It results from recombinant DNA technology, where the amino acid B28, which is usually proline, is replaced by aspartate.

-Long-term use of insulin, including Novolog, can cause lipodystrophy at the site of repeated injections or infusions.
+Long-term use of insulin, including Novolog, can cause lipodystrophy at repeated injections or infusions.

-Weight gain can also occur with the use of Novolog and has been attributed to the anabolic effects of insulin and decreased glycosuria.
+Weight gain can also occur with Novolog and has been attributed to the anabolic effects of insulin and decreased glycosuria.
 The use of Novolog has also been associated with sodium retention and edema.